-(54) [Context: In this department, every professor assigns the same grade to all of his students.]
-Every professor who assigned an A to $\{\text{some}, \checkmark \text{all}\}$ of his students got a pay raise.
+(57) [Context: In this department, every professor assigns the same grade to all of his students.]
+Every professor who assigned an A to {#some, all} of his students got a pay raise.

-Intuitively, what makes (54) particularly interesting is that it is the 'all'-sentence which is judged as acceptable in the specified context, i.e. the logically weaker sentence.
+Intuitively, what makes (57) particularly interesting is that it is the 'all'-sentence which is judged as acceptable in the specified context, i.e. the logically weaker sentence.

 Next, consider a different context C'.
-Suppose C' is a context in which the possibility of some professors giving an A to only some of their students is allowed, but it is nevertheless a context in which the two sentences in (53) are nevertheless contextually equivalent.
+Suppose C' is a context in which the possibility of some professors giving an A to only some of their students is allowed, but it is nevertheless a context in which the two sentences in (56) are contextually equivalent.
 What are the predictions of LI in this context?
-(53a) is predicted to be acceptable, because it does not contains any non-weaker constituent that contextually entails its alternative (in its local context).
-(53b), on the other hand, is predicted to be unacceptable because, at root, it is logically weaker than (53a) but in C' it contextually entails (53a), a clear violation of CC.
+(56a) is predicted to be acceptable, because it does not contains any non-weaker constituent that contextually entails its alternative (in its local context).
+(56b), on the other hand, is predicted to be unacceptable because, at root, it is logically weaker than (56a) but in C' it contextually entails (56a), a clear violation of CC.
 These predictions are indeed born out:

-(55) [Context: Every year, the dean has to decide: if the college has made enough profit that year, he gives a pay raise to every professor who has assigned an A to at least some of his students; if there is not enough money, then no one gets a pay raise.]
-Every professor who assigned an A to {√ some, #all} of his students got a pay raise.
+[Context: Every year, the dean has to decide: if the college has made enough profit that year, he gives a pay raise to every professor who has assigned an A to at least some of his students; if there is not enough money, then no one gets a pay raise.]

+Every professor who assigned an A to { some, #all } of his students got a pay raise.

-Just how Magri manages to correctly predict the contrasts in (54) and (55) is not directly relevant here.
-My main concern is to modify LI to fix the incorrect prediction it makes regarding (54).
+Just how Magri manages to correctly predict the contrasts in (57) and (58) is not directly relevant here.
+My main concern is to modify LI to fix the incorrect prediction it makes regarding (57).
 This is what I turn to in the next section.